banzaicloud/koperator-docs/content/docs/pre-provisioned-volumes.md

 ---

 This guide describes how to configure `KafkaCluster` to deploy Apache Kafka clusters which use pre-provisioned volumes instead of dynamically provisioned ones.
-Using static volumes is useful in environments where dynamic volume provisioning is not supported. {{< kafka-operator >}} uses [persistent volume claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) Kubernetes resources to dynamically provision volumes for the Kafka broker log directories.
+Using static volumes is useful in environments where dynamic volume provisioning is not supported.
+Koperator uses [persistent volume claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) Kubernetes resources to dynamically provision volumes for the Kafka broker log directories.

  Kubernetes provides a feature which allows binding persistent volume claims to existing persistent volumes either through the `volumeName` or the `selector` field.
-This allows {{< kafka-operator >}} to use pre-created [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) as Kafka broker log directories instead of dynamically provisioning persistent volumes.
+This allows Koperator to use pre-created [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) as Kafka broker log directories instead of dynamically provisioning persistent volumes.
 For this binding to work:

 - the configuration fields specified under `storageConfigs.pvcSpec` (such as `accessModes`, `storageClassName`) must match the specification of the pre-created persistent volume, and
 - the `resources.requests.storage` must fit onto the capacity of the persistent volume.